denoland/fastwebsockets/README.md

 **Fragmentation**

-By default, sockdeez will give the application raw frames with FIN set.
+By default, fastwebsockets will give the application raw frames with FIN set.
 Other crates like tungstenite which will give you a single message with all the frames concatenated.